-Lent is right around the corner.
+Lent is here!
 It is a wonderful time to engage in creative ways to “give up” or “make time for __________.”
 (Fill in the blank!)

 We wish to offer you the opportunity to “give some time for” ways of connecting with us and with each other through a series of webinars.